fabiancrt/Ai-Assistant/README.md

 License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this software as per the license terms.
+This project is licensed under a special License.
 Acknowledgements

     PyTorch